Katie10sfeldt/githubTest/javascript.md

 Used to check if multiple conditions are true.

 - `&&` stands for and.
 A variable must meet both conditions.
 [See here line 43](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/hello-world.js) for an example.
 - `||` stands for or.
 A variable must be true in either of the two conditions.
-[See here line](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/hello-world.js) for an example.
+[See here line 57](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/hello-world.js) for an example.

 For either of the logical operators, you can have more than two conditions.
 You can have as many as you would like.